-We expect to receive cash distributions from the Investment Partnership from time to time to allow us to pay our operating expenses as they become due and to assist us in making cash distributions to our unitholders in accordance with our distribution policy.
+We expect to receive cash distributions from the Investment Partnership from time to time to allow us to pay our operating expenses as they become due, buyback our units under the unit purchase programs and to assist us in making cash distributions to our unitholders in accordance with our distribution policy.
 We believe that the Investment Partnership will fund its distributions with returns generated by its investments.
-The ability of the Investment Partnership to make cash distributions to us will depend on a number of factors, including among others, the actual results of operations and financial condition of the Investment Partnership, restrictions on cash distributions that are imposed by applicable law or the charter documents of the Investment Partnership, the timing and amount of cash generated by investments that are made by the Investment Partnership, any contingent liabilities to which the Investment Partnership may be subject, the amount of taxable income generated by the Investment Partnership and other factors that the Managing Investment Partner deems relevant.
+The ability of the Investment Partnership to make cash distributions to us will depend on a number of factors, including among others, the actual results of operations and financial condition of the Investment Partnership, restrictions on cash distributions that are imposed by applicable law or the charter documents of the Investment Partnership, the terms of the senior secured revolving credit facility, the timing and amount of cash generated by investments that are made by the Investment Partnership, any contingent liabilities to which the Investment Partnership may be subject, the amount of taxable income generated by the Investment Partnership and other factors that the Managing Investment Partner deems relevant.
+During the six months ended June 30, 2010, the Partnership's cash increased \$9.3 million.
+In the second quarter of 2010, we received distributions of \$17.0 million from the Investment Partnership primarily relating to the unit purchase programs and cash distributions to unitholders.
+On June 22, 2010, a distribution of \$6.8 million, or \$0.07 per unit, was made to unitholders of record after the close of business on June 10, 2010.
+In the second quarter of 2010, \$0.7 million was used to fund the unit purchase programs, and \$9.3 million remains on hand to fund future purchases under the unit purchase programs.

 We may also issue additional common units and other securities to other investors with the objective of increasing our available capital.
-We generally expect to contribute to the Investment Partnership any cash proceeds that we receive from the issuance of common units or other securities to the extent that such cash is not used to fund distributions to our unitholders or to pay operating expenses.
+We generally expect to contribute to the Investment Partnership any cash proceeds that we receive from the issuance of common units or other securities to the extent that such cash is not used to fund distributions to our unitholders, buyback its units under the unit purchase programs, or to pay operating expenses.
 We expect that such contributions will be used by the Investment Partnership in the ordinary course of business.